liam-strand/cs11-slides/lab01/notes.md

 #### Boolean Expressions

-Raise the screen and do as you did in tahe Variables section.
+Raise the screen and do as you did in the Variables section.
 But, once you step through all the answers, there is another row hidden which is revealed.
 It is a bug, using the assignment operator `=` instead of the equality comparison `==`.

 #### Liam's pet peeve